Telmooo/jpass/docs/checkstyle-report.md

 The reported violations ([customImportOrderRules](https://checkstyle.sourceforge.io/config_imports.html#CustomImportOrder_Properties)) were related to inconsistency in the order of import statements: some files with alphabetically sorted imports, and others with the same prefix separated are some examples.

-In order to improve organization, the [customImportOrderRules](https://checkstyle.sourceforge.io/config_imports.html#CustomImportOrder_Properties) was changed, as detailed in the beggining of the Checkstyle section of this report.
+In order to improve organization, the [customImportOrderRules](https://checkstyle.sourceforge.io/config_imports.html#CustomImportOrder_Properties) was changed, as detailed in the beginning of the Checkstyle section of this report.

 The final outcome was an import section in each file that followed a structure in 3 groups: static imports, standard imports (`java`/`javax`) and other imports.
 The changes that, for example, file `jpass\src\main\java\jpass\ui\JPassFrame.java` went through can be seen below: